The Best White Noise Machine User Review

-White noise machines make a soothing "whoosh" sound that helps you sleep and covers up distracting noises.
+Insomnia can be a serious health issue, and even a mild case of this condition is a nuisance that can make your life miserable.
 The benefits of owning a white noise machine are wide-ranging.
-I have used this product for sleeping for about 5 years, and I have owned several different models with different features.
-I can honestly say that I don't know how I ever got to sleep before these little marvels came into my life.
+Sleep is one the pillars of good health, and a simple, affordable solution is very hard to find.
+I myself have used this product for sleeping for about 5 years, and I have owned several different models with different features.
+I can honestly say that I don't know how I ever got to sleep before white noise came into my life.

 "60% of adult drivers – about 168 million people – say they have driven a vehicle while feeling drowsy in the past year, and more than one-third, (37% or 103 million people), have actually fallen asleep at the wheel!
 In fact, of those who have nodded off, 13% say they have done so at least once a month.
 Four percent – approximately eleven million drivers – admit they have had an accident or near accident because they dozed off or were too tired to drive."